 San Diego residents need a car to have the most freedom to get around the city, but vehicles are expensive purchases that generally require loans.
 Getting a car loan is a complicated process, and comparing offers can be frustrating.
-ConsumerAffairs researched the best car loans in San Diego to help you find the lowest rates and know what to look for in a lender.
+We researched the best car loans in San Diego to help you find the lowest rates and know what to look for in a lender.

 Consumers purchasing vehicles have many options for financing in San Diego.
 Banks, credit unions, online lenders and dealerships all offer auto loans.